 Don’t feel comfortable talking to your parents?
 Try another trusted adult.
 That might be a coach, a youth pastor or rabbi, a teacher, or a mentor.
 Your trusted adult can also help you find a teen-friendly health center.

 There are health centers all over South Carolina where you can go to talk about your sexual health.
 From questions about birth control, getting tested for STIs, and even getting a prescription for birth control or free condoms, your local health center can help.
 Some health centers even have special hours, entrances, waiting rooms and appointment lines just for teens.
 That means the only adults you’ll see during your visit are the doctors and nurses.

 You don’t need your parents’ permission to visit, but it’s always a good idea to talk to talk to them before you go.
-See our clinic locator to find your nearest health center.
+Use our health center locator to find a clinic near you.

 Don't skip the condom lesson

 Ladies, knowing how to use a condom doesn’t mean you’re expecting to have sex.
 It means you respect yourself enough to be prepared.
 Plus it's one of the few ways you can protect yourself from STIs.